Community pharmacist support for patients leaving hospital

 - Creating opportunities for collaborative working to share best practice

-From now until December 2018, our focus will be on developing an initial cohort of Trusts in the West Yorkshire and Harrogate Integrated Care System (ICS) that have implemented TCAM.
+Our focus will be on developing an initial cohort of Trusts in the West Yorkshire and Harrogate Integrated Care System (ICS) that have implemented TCAM.

 Building on the experience of this cohort we then aim, during 2019, to extend the spread of TCAM and work with Trusts to grow the number of referrals made and completed in the existing cohort.

 In 2018/2019 community pharmacies actioned over 4,800 referrals